India Travel Blog

 The Coorg Experience: Visiting Coorg in Rainy Season

-+For more information and places to see in Coorg, see my post on driving to Coorg
++For more information and places to see in Coorg, see my comrehensive post on travel to Coorg.

 As we drove up the hills beyond Kushalnagar early in the morning, the ubiquitous fog announced the arrival of the town of Madikeri.
 On a wet, cold and foggy Saturday morning, with visibility reduced to near nothingness and no soul seen on the roads, we arrived at Madikeri on our way to Kakkabe in Coorg.
 I first drove to Raja Seat – a garden where the king of Kodagu once used to sit and relax against a picturesque valley, but was predictably rebuffed by endless fog blocking the views, and the incessant drizzle of the cold morning.
 Despite the fog and the drizzle, it was beautiful, comforting and elating.
 A plate of steaming Idlis and hot coffee later, we were quickly on our way to Kakkabe.